 How we allocate our homes

-We provide homes for people across Kent who need housing and can’t afford to buy or rent a home on the open market.
+We provide homes across Kent for people who need housing and can’t afford to buy or rent a home on the open market.
 During the application process we use the relevant local authority rules on income and savings to check whether you can afford a shared ownership home, or to rent privately.

 We usually allocate our homes to those bidding through Kent Homechoice and we will normally offer it to you if you have the highest priority of all bidders for the home and it is the right size and type for you - as specified in the advert.